ARMmbed/lora-docs/docs/intro-to-lora.md

 1. You see 'INFO: concentrator started, packet can now be received', which indicates that everything is functioning.

-## Setting up the network server
+## Installing the packet forwarder

 Now that you have set up the gateways and they can reach the internet, it's time to install the The Things Network software on them, so they have a place to send the LoRa packets.

-<span class="notes">**Note on the Kerlink IoT station:** Often, the Kerlink IoT station comes preconfigured with the packet forwarder (run `ps | grep pkt` to see if one is running).
-If this is the case, make sure the packet forwarder does not start on startup by removing the entry from `/etc/init.d`.</span>
+This software is called a 'packet forwarder' - as it captures LoRa packets and forwards them.

 ### Registering the gateway